 |Location:||California, United States|

 Beverly Hills-based Palazzo di Amore looks just as expensive as it is.
-Set in a prestigious neighborhood, this huge property was initially built in 2014 and was regarded as the most expensive residential complex in the United States at the time.
+Set in a prestigious neighborhood with spectacular views of Los Angeles and the surrounding canyons, this Mediterranean-style estate was initially built in 2014 and was regarded as the most expensive residential complex in the United States at the time.

 |Estimated value:||$195 million|